 - Place your spiralized sweet potato noodles on a rimmed baking sheet in one layer (as best as possible).
 Bake for 10 minutes.

-- Meanwhile, in a soup pot, sauté the diced onion in 3 tbsp of water until tender, about 5-6 minutes.
+- Meanwhile, in a soup pot, sauté the diced onion in 3 tablespoons of water until tender, about 5 to 6 minutes.
 Add the garlic, ginger, and red bell pepper and sauté 2 minutes more.
 Add the curry powder, vegetable broth, and coconut milk.
-Simmer over medium heat for 15-20 minutes.
+Simmer over medium heat for 15 to 20 minutes.

 - Add the green peas and lime juice and stir to combine.